fzg777/AIX-docker/README.md

 # Run AIX 5.1 in Docker or Podman
 I don't know why anyone would want to do this, but now you can.
+Multistage build, so the actual runtime (excluding AIX itself) is less than 200mbs, might be more later.

 ## Dependencies
 - git